gwcoffey/gwcoffey.com/content/archive/fb/a-couple-years-ago-this-tree-blew-down-in/index.md

 date: 2018-04-21 14:08:40.000000000 -07:00
 archive: fb
 id: '1524344920'
+summary: "A couple years ago this tree blew down in the wind.
+All that was left was a 14 inch high trunk and a tiny branch.
+Before I got around to replacing it that branch had grown a ton and reoriented straight up.
+So I got curious and let it do it’s thing."
 ---

 A couple years ago this tree blew down in the wind.
-All that was left was a 14 inch trunk and a tiny branch.
+All that was left was a 14 inch high trunk and a tiny branch.
 Before I got around to replacing it that branch had grown a ton and reoriented straight up.
 So I got curious and let it do it’s thing (I’m sure my neighbors loved this...)

 Over the couple years the branch grew straight up.
 But it’s little offshoots we’re all in a plane.
 So the whole branch twisted to spread them out.